Comprehensive Zoning Bylaw

 Why is the CVRD consolidating its zoning bylaws?

-The new CZB will provide a single set of definitions and general regulations that apply to ALL electoral areas.
+The CZB will provide a single set of Definitions and General Regulations that apply to all electoral areas.
 This will make future updates easier and improve efficiency in processing applications.
-It will also add in other existing bylaws like the Sign Bylaw, Manufactured Home Park Bylaw, Campground Standards Bylaw, Off-Street Parking Bylaw, and new Landscape Standards.
+It will also add in other existing bylaws like the Sign Bylaw, Manufactured Home Park Bylaw, Campground Standards Bylaw, Off-Street Parking Bylaw, and Landscape Standards so these are all within one Bylaw.

-Share Engagement Summaries Now Available on Facebook Share Engagement Summaries Now Available on Twitter Share Engagement Summaries Now Available on Linkedin Email Engagement Summaries Now Available link
+Share May Community Engagement Postponed on Facebook Share May Community Engagement Postponed on Twitter Share May Community Engagement Postponed on Linkedin Email May Community Engagement Postponed link

 • Agricultural Zoning